marcosaurelioo/DEV-Frontend-Challenge/README.md

 1. Creation of React components, reusable patterns and separation of concerns
 2. Attention to detail from the Figma Design
-3. Orders are generated from orders.json
+3. Orders are generated from provided endpoint
 4. Use of Tailwind CSS (optional)

 ## Running Locally